from zero-waste to net-zero

 What exactly is “sustainable" forestry?

-Not only has Canada retained over 90% of its original forest cover, but we harvest less than 0.5% of forests designated for harvesting per year and replant between 400 and 600 million seedlings annually, all while promoting the wildlife habitats, biodiversity and water protection that will help keep our forests as forests forever.
-These practices not only help our forests retain their carbon-capture potential but, in providing environmentally friendly alternatives to the products and resources Canadians use every day, sustainably-sourced wood products have the potential to be transformative in addressing one of the most significant social and economic challenges of our time: climate change.
+Since 1990, less than 0.5% of Canada’s forests have been lost to deforestation, and we harvest less than 1% of forests designated for harvesting per year while replanting between 400 and 600 million seedlings annually, all while promoting the wildlife habitats, biodiversity and water protection that will help keep our forests as forests forever.[5][6][8]
+These practices not only help our forests retain their carbon-capture potential but, in providing environmentally friendly alternatives to the products and resources Canadians use every day, sustainably-sourced wood products have the potential to address one of the most significant social and economic challenges of our time: climate change.[18]

 How does Canada’s forest sector compare to other countries in terms of sustainable practices?

-Canada is globally recognized as a world leader in sustainable forest management.
-Not only do we have some of the most robust and well-enforced federal and provincial regulations in the world, but Canada leads in third-party forest certification, managing 37% of the world’s certified forests, more than twice the area certified in any other country.
-These voluntary and internationally recognized standards include commitments to reforestation, promoting wildlife habitats, biodiversity and water protection, and add a layer of independent verification so Canadians can be assured that we’re doing our part to keep our forests as forests forever.
+Canada is a leader in sustainable forest management.
+Not only do we have some of the strictest federal and provincial regulations, but Canada leads the world in forest certification, managing 36% of the world’s certified forests, more than twice the area certified in any other country.[2][3][4]
+These voluntary standards include commitments to reforestation, promoting wildlife habitats, biodiversity and water protection, and add a layer of validation so Canadians know that we’re doing our part to keep our forests as forests forever.[7]

 How does sustainable forest management help fight climate change?

 Everyone knows that as a forest grows trees absorb and store carbon.
-But as trees age they become susceptible to natural disturbances such as fire, pest outbreaks and disease that can release tremendous amounts of CO2 and other GHGs back into the atmosphere.
-Though these disturbances are normal in the forest, they are becoming more frequent and severe as a result of climate change, putting our communities at risk and turning our forests from climate change assets into liabilities.
+But As trees age they become susceptible to natural disturbances such as fire, pest outbreaks and disease that can release CO2 and other GHGs back into the atmosphere.
+Though these disturbances are normal in the forest, they are becoming more frequent and severe as a result of climate change, turning our forests from climate change assets into liabilities.[10][11]

 That’s where our sector comes in.
-When we manage our forests through carefully planned harvesting and replanting, we remove the decay and debris that accelerates these natural disturbances and renew our forests capacity to capture carbon for another generation.
-What’s more, because carbon stays locked in wood products long after trees leave the forest, wood products can create the renewable, sustainably-sourced products we need to reduce our carbon footprint and power our country towards a cleaner, greener economy.
+When we manage our forests through carefully planned harvesting and replanting, we remove the decay and debris that can accelerate these natural disturbances and strengthen our forests capacity to store carbon for another generation.[29]
+What’s more, because carbon stays locked in wood products long after trees leave the forest, sustainably-sourced wood products can create the renewable biofuels, fibres and sustainably-sourced everyday products we need to reduce our carbon footprint and power our country towards a cleaner, greener economy.[18]

-How do wood products have the “potential to be transformative” in our fight against climate change?
+How do wood products have the help in our fight against climate change?

-Innovation in our sector also has the potential to be transformative; as climate change and global warming become more urgent, Canada’s forest sector is exploring new ways to solve the challenge of delivering secure, affordable, and sustainable energy by converting wood waste into the bioenergy will help reduce our country’s reliance on fossil fuels.
+Innovation in our sector also has the potential to help; as climate change and global warming become more urgent, Canada’s forest sector is exploring new ways to solve the challenge of delivering sustainable energy by converting wood waste into the bioenergy that can help reduce our country’s reliance on fossil fuels.[18]

 show your support